 SBI Mutual Fund AMC is a leading fund house run by the State Bank of India, India’s largest public sector bank.
-The SBI asset management company (AMC) is engaged in providing a range of mutual fund investment services across key categories such as equity, debt and hybrid funds to millions of investors across the country.
+The SBI AMC (asset management company) is engaged in providing a range of mutual fund investment services across key categories such as equity, debt and hybrid funds to millions of investors across the country.

 One of the most popular ways to invest in SBI mutual fund schemes is to invest through a systematic investment plan popularly known as SIP.
 SIP plans provide investors, even those with small savings, the opportunity to create a large cumulative savings corpus for the future by investing small amounts at regular intervals of time.

 Also Read : Best Investment Plan for 2019

 |Fund Name||Category||1 Year Returns||3 Year Returns||5 Year Returns|

 |SBI ETF Nifty Bank Fund||Equity: Sectoral Banking||19.17%||20.69%||N/A|